alensugimoto/lambdac/README.md

 The purpose of this application is to provide user interfaces for interpreting source code written in untyped lambda calculus.
 It contains an interpreter that evaluates lambda expressions using the call-by-value evaluation strategy.

 This application, named Lambdac, is written in Java.
 It currently can run as either a textual user interface or a graphical user interface, both of which can run files and text.
-The implementation is based on the book [Types and Programming Languages](https://www.cis.upenn.edu/~bcpierce/tapl/).
+The implementation is based on the book [Types and Programming Languages (TaPL)](https://www.cis.upenn.edu/~bcpierce/tapl/).

 ## How to Build